Center (gridiron football): Pass blocking

+Due to their central location on the offensive line, centers rarely have to block edge rushers, instead usually facing heavier interior defensive lineman.
+Additionally, centers require increased balance to quickly spring up from the snapping position.
+Because of these factors, the position lends more to sturdiness than wingspan and agility, causing centers to skew shorter in both height and arm length than other positions on the line.

 During the play

 On most plays, the center will snap the ball directly into the quarterback's hands.
-In a shotgun formation, the center snaps the ball to the quarterback lined up several yards behind him.
-In punt and field goal formations, the center also snaps the ball several yards behind him to the punter or holder on the field goal unit.
+The quarterback usually uses a call, usually "Set, Hike!", which starts the play.
+But the quarterback can use any call for the center.
+In a shotgun formation, the center snaps the ball to the quarterback lined up several yards behind them.
+In punt and field goal formations, the center also snaps the ball several yards behind them to the punter or holder on the field goal unit.
 Because bad snaps can ruin special teams plays and cause turnovers, most teams have a center who is specifically trained for snapping the ball in punt and field goal formations.
 This player is referred to as the team's long snapper.
 Also, the center does not have to snap the ball to the quarterback, holder, or punter.
-He is allowed to snap the ball to anyone behind him.
+They are allowed to snap the ball to anyone behind them.
 Because of this, some plays involve snaps directly to running backs instead of the player generally expected to receive the snap, hoping to fool the defense.

-In slang, the player receiving the snap is said to be "under center" if he receives the ball directly from the center (not in shotgun).
+In slang, the player receiving the snap is said to be "under center" if they receive the ball directly from the center (not in shotgun).
 This phrase is typically applied to quarterbacks but has been used in reference to other positions as well.
+Once the snap happens, the play is allowed to start.

 Special teams

-On all special teams formations, the center is a long snapper.
-Today, all NFL teams have a dedicated long snapper.
+On special teams formations, the snapping is done by a specialized center called a long snapper.

 Drawing penalties

 Although the quarterback commands the ball, it is the center's snap that renders the ball in play; the defensive line may not cross the line of scrimmage until the center snaps the football.
 An astute center can help draw an opposing team offside prior to the snap or potentially trick the other team into a penalty by quickly snapping the ball while the opposing team attempts to substitute players.

 Under college and high school rules, the center, as a long snapper, may not be contacted until 1 second after the snap has been initiated.
-This will result in "roughing the center."
+This will result in "roughing the center".

 Additionally, a snap must be a continuous motion.
-If a center halts the snap motion, this draws the penalty of "illegal snap."
+If a center halts the snap motion, this draws the penalty of "illegal snap".

-In college football, the Dave Rimington Trophy is awarded annually to the nation's most outstanding center.
+If an offensive player moves before the center snaps, then that is a "false start" resulting in a 5-yard penalty.